amadeu-io/restaurant-page/README.md

 ### About 📖

 Third project of the JavaScript chapter in [The Odin Project](https://www.theodinproject.com).
-An example of building a page with webpack.
+A good webpack practice.

 ### Resources Used 📚